Royal Indian Peafowl

 In one particular international beauty contest, I counted more than 20 contestants wearing peacock feathers in a particular round.

-Plucking the feathers out of a bird in his prime means the poor bird is out of contention – no mate for a whole year without any fault of his.
+Plucking the feathers out of a bird in his prime means the poor bird is out of contention – no mate for an entire year without any fault of his.
 And to think it took him around five years or so to make the tail grow that long.
 Frustrating.
 Don’t you think?